eekboom/coursera-getdata/README.md

 * Acc: Acceleration  obtained from tzhe device's built-in accelerometer
 * Body: The body acceleration part of the total acceleration
 * Grav: The gravity acceleration part of the total acceleration
-* Gyro: Data obtained from the device's built-in Gyrometer.
+* Gyro: Data obtained from the device's built-in gyrometer
 * Mag: Magnitude
-* Jerk: Velocity derived in time to obtain Jerk signals
+* Jerk: Velocity derived in time to obtain jerk signals
 * _mean: Mean value
 * _std: Standard Deviation
 * _X, _Y, _Z: Acceleration along one specific axis